hanneshassler/GitRecipedia/README.md

 Check out how much calories, proteins, carbohydrates and fat are included in a specific recipe.

-Merge several recipes for a specific dish to create a new recipe being the average of them.
+Merge several recipes for a specific dish to create a new recipe being the average of them, for instance to create the perfect cookie recipe.

 Maintain a personal recipe database.